decaf-emu/decaf-emu/BUILDING.md

 - [Conan](https://conan.io/downloads.html)
 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows)

+Optional:
+- ffmpeg, unfortunately there are no ffmpeg binaries on conan so this must be supplied yourself and enabled with -DDECAF_FFMPEG=ON

 By default conan will use `%USERPROFILE%/.conan`, if you have limited C:/ drive space it is recommend to set the `CONAN_USER_HOME` environment variable to a folder on a drive with more space.

 ### Building